Yampss/SecureDoc/README.md

 This repository contains a FastAPI-based backend showcasing secure document ingestion, automated text extraction (OCR), LLM summarization and question-answering, and audit logging — all integrated with AWS managed services.
 The project is designed to run on EC2 or in containers and to be placed behind API Gateway with Cognito in production.

-This README focuses on the AWS concepts used, how services are connected, security considerations (SSE‑KMS, IAM), and practical run/deploy steps.

 ---